raholbharadwaj/ryzen-ai-documentation/docs/getstartex.rst

 To successfully run the model on the NPU, run the following setup steps:

-- Make sure to set the XLNX_VART_FIRMWARE environment variable based to your APU type.
+- Ensure to set the XLNX_VART_FIRMWARE environment variable based to your APU type.
 Refer to :ref:`runtime setup instructions <npu-configurations>` on how to do this.

-- Ensure ``RYZEN_AI_INSTALLATION_PATH`` points to ``path\to\ryzen-ai-sw-<version>\``.
-If you installed Ryzen-AI software using the MSI installer, this variable should already be set.
-Ensure that the Ryzen-AI software package has not been moved post installation, in which case ``RYZEN_AI_INSTALLATION_PATH`` will have to be set again.
+- Ensure that ``RYZEN_AI_INSTALLATION_PATH`` points to ``path\to\ryzen-ai-sw-<version>\``.
+If you installed Ryzen AI software using the MSI installer, this variable should already be set.
+Ensure that the Ryzen AI software package has not been moved post installation, in which case ``RYZEN_AI_INSTALLATION_PATH`` will have to be set again.

 - Copy the ``vaip_config.json`` runtime configuration file from the installation package to the current directory.
 The ``vaip_config.json`` is used by the source file ``predict.py`` to configure the Vitis AI Execution Provider.